transdigiware/blockchain/vscode-extension.md

 You can use the VS Code extension to deploy your smart contract to a preconfigured Hyperledger Fabric network that the extension creates on your local machine.
 If you are deploying to a V1 capability enabled channel, you need to install and instantiate your smart contract.
 If you are deploying to a V2 capability enabled channel that uses the new Fabric 2.x lifecycle process, you need to install then "approve" and "commit" a smart contract, as opposed to instantiating it.

 This option to deploy a smart contract to a preconfigured network is currently not available if you are running your developer environment from Red Hat CodeReady Workspaces.
 Instead, you can use an existing {{site.data.keyword.blockchainfull_notm}} Platform network.
-See the instructions in [Step seven](#develop-vscode-connecting-ibp) to connect to that network.
+See the instructions in [Step six](#develop-vscode-connecting-ibp) to connect to that network.

 ### Deploying a preconfigured Hyperledger Fabric network
 {: #develop-vscode-connecting-and-disconnecting}